TimTerwijn/meesterproef-1920/README.md

 #### Browser tech
 ##### Rubric
 Now that I read the rubric I realized that I did something stupid, I tried to working with the 3 layers, but with working with components I totally forgot to test the application without JavaScript.
-The application does work on internet explorer, layer one, I detect an old browser with "<script nomodule>" and a new one with " <script type="module".
+The application does work on internet explorer, layer one, I detect an old browser with "<script nomodule>" and a new one with " <script type="module">.
 The script tag of the new browser contains all the original JavaScript code.
 But the old browser JavaScript tag uses other code.
 I could not complete the old browser JavaScript file due to having a real deadline, however I made it possible to see the messages tab, and with the help of CSS @supports (display: grid) I have styled the application for older browsers, layer two.
 The web app is not complete as I have said before, you can not use the internal buttons, but the links to external HvA apps do work.
 Finally I have added a cool enhancement, layer three, where it is possible to swipe between menus in the mobile version of the application.
 I believe it is important to add support for older browser to your application because there are a lot of people who do use the older browsers, some with some without JavaScript.
 It is also important to take other things in account, like color blind people, people who need tabs to use your app etc. I did use anchor tags for my menu so users can use the tab buttons to navigate, but for reasons some other components are not using anchors, so sadly I have to admit my web app does not 100% supports tabbing, more like 80%, however I do believe it is a really important feature.

 #### Realtime web
 ##### Rubric